 between the U.S. and Mandate Palestine/Israel, 1920s-1960s"

-“Edis de Philippe and the Politics of Music,” The Routledge Companion to Women and Musical Leadership: The Nineteenth Century and Beyond.
+The Routledge Companion to Women and Musical Leadership: The Nineteenth Century and Beyond.
 Eds.
-Laura Hammer and Helen Julia Minors.
-Routledge.
-(In Press).
+Laura Hamer and Helen Julia Minors (forthcoming, Routledge).

 “Mit sanfter Macht zur Versöhnung,” Musik öffnet Welten: Zur Gestaltung internationaler Beziehungen.
 Eds.
 Ronald Grätz and Christian Höppner.
 Göttingen: Steidel, 2019, 37-43.